GavinMasterson/dvc-share-demo/README.md

 # Get the data based on the info in the .dvc/config file
 dvc pull
 ```
 Follow the link that is shown to you and give DVC full permissions to access and edit the drive folder.

-Some error messages will be thrown because some files are missing from the pipeline contained in `dvc.yaml`.
+🚩 Some error messages will be thrown because some files are missing from the pipeline contained in `dvc.yaml`. 🚩
-Don't worry - these files are created by the pipeline
+ Don't worry - these files are created by the pipeline. 🔨

 ```{bash}
 # Run the pipeline